alex-maleno/Fuzzing-Module/README.md

 ## Indexing and Analysis in Sourcetrail

+- After the project is built, open up Sourcetrail and hit New Project.
+Name the project something relevant and in the "Sourcetrail
+Project Location" text box, click the three dots on the right and navigate to the directory where your project is.
+After the path is listed in the text box, click "Add Source Group" at the bottom of the window.
+- In the new pop up, select the "CDB" option if it is a C or C++ project.
+A new window will pop up.
+Click the three dots in the "Compilation Database" textbox, and navigate to the "compile_commands.json" file within the build folder you created in the target.
+This will allow the files to be indexed in Sourcetrail.
+- On a Windows machine, this process is the same, but must be done within the virtual machine.
 - Once everything is indexed in Sourcetrail, open the project in another program for viewing code (like VS code) so you can see the files listed out and can navigate them more easily.
 This will allow you to glance over code and find things that would be interesting to investigate further using Sourcetrail (Sourcetrail has a searchbar, so you can find any function or chunk of code